dd32/td-gh-ex/readme.txt

 * Page commenting on/off
 * Rounded or usual images in posts
 * Excerpts and post thumbnail in archives on/off
+* Older-newer or numbered blog pagination
+* Extended or minified Not Found page

 == Export/Import Theme Settins ==